elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Curling or Rough Corners
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

 On 2020-02-06, the issue of curling was noticed in addition to the issue of the first layer not sticking to the bed.
 Both of these problems could be related to overheating.
-Initially, the bed temperature is set to 70, while the Simplify3d guide suggests 60-70 for PLA.
-The cooling fan is disabled for the first 3 layers, and the extruder temperature is set to 200 for the first layer and 203 after that.
+Initially, the bed temperature was set to 70, while the Simplify3d guide suggests 60-70 for PLA.
+The cooling fan was disabled for the first 3 layers, and the extruder temperature was set to 200 for the first layer and 203 for all other layers.

 * Articles:
   * [Simplify3D Print Quality Guide](https://www.simplify3d.com/support/print-quality-troubleshooting/curling-or-rough-corners/)